 Since its emergence, ABA has been utilized in various settings, such as schools, private homes, hospitals, and workplaces.
 It can be used in therapy to address a range of mental health conditions, including learning difficulties, brain injuries and most notably, autism.

-In the early 20th century John B. Watson proposed his belief that psychology should be concerned with the study of observable behavior, as opposed to private internal events.
+In the early 20th century, John B. Watson proposed his belief that psychology should be concerned with the study of observable behavior as opposed to private internal events.
 Watson advocated a stimulus-response approach to behavior, in which one's behavior was thought to be determined by environmental stimuli.
 This school of thought became known as behaviorism.
 Later, through extensive research with animals, B.F.
-Skinner found that Watson's cause and effect approach was too simplistic to explain all forms of behavior, arguing that the consequences of behavior were just as influential or even more influential than what had led to the behavior.
+Skinner found that Watson's cause-and-effect approach was too simplistic to explain all forms of behavior, arguing the consequences of behavior were just as influential or even more influential than what had led to the behavior.

 Find a Therapist

 Basic principles of operant conditioning have been applied to humans in real-life situations in order to modify behavior and solve problems of social importance.
 This application of learning principles, in combination with an experimental approach, has come to be known as applied behavior analysis.

 ABA is considered to be scientific because it involves a systematic process of the objective collection of data on the behaviors to be changed.
 The implementation program is continuously monitored to evaluate its effectiveness.
 The goal of the process is to change or alter behavior in some way, usually by increasing or decreasing its occurrence.
 The behaviors targeted are observable, measurable, and usually of social relevance to the individual.
 ABA is founded on empirically validated learning principles, such as operant and classical conditioning.